-The death on October 2 of Miss Jeneries, who made her home with her sister, Mrs. W. S. Ortgies, on Continental Avenue, was a snock to her friends in Forest Hills, in sne was ill only a snort time.
-Dr. Robert J. Kent, former pastor of the Church-in-the-Gardens, or which Miss Jefferies was a member, conducted the funeral services.
+The death on October 2 of Miss Jeneries, who made her home with her sister, Mrs. W. S. Ortgies, on Continental Avenue, was a shock to her friends in Forest Hills, for sne was ill only a short time.
+Dr. Robert J. Kent, former pastor of the Church-in-the-Gardens, of which Miss Jefferies was a member, conducted the funeral services.

 In the Red Cross chapter here, Miss Jefferies rendered valuable service as treasurer of the organization, which had over \$12,000 in funds.
-At the time of her death, was benevolence secretary and Sunday-school pianist im the Church-in-the-Gardens.
-Of a quiet, unostentation nature, Miss Jefferies at the same time was most painstall ing and thorough in everything she undertook.
-Her was passed in Manhattan, Richmond Hill and Forest Gardens.
-The family has received many tender expression of sympathy and wishes to thank their friends for the kindness.
+At the time of her death, she was benevolence secretary and Sunday-school pianist for the Church-in-the-Gardens.
+Of a quiet, unostentatious nature, Miss Jefferies at the same time was most painstaking and thorough in everything she undertook.
+Her life was passed in Manhattan, Richmond Hill and Forest Hills Gardens.
+The family has received many tender expressions of sympathy and wishes to thank their friends for their kindness.